Ninnat/ninnat.github.io/_posts/2019-09-15-operator-harmonic-analysis.md

   \mathcal{F}(1_{\mathcal C}) &= 1_{\mathcal D}, \\
   \mathcal{F}(f\circ g) &= \mathcal{F}(f) \circ \mathcal{F}(g).
 \end{align}$$
 Restriction belongs to a simple kind of functors, *forgetful functors* that simply forget information, in this case the structure of $G$.
 Restriction therefore cannot have a strict inverse.
-An insight from the category viewpoint is that we can construct the induction functor as a kind of "weak inverse" to the restriction functor called an *adjoint*.
-More precisely, there is a left adjoint
+An insight from category theory is that we can construct the induction functor as a kind of "weak inverse" to the restriction functor called an *adjoint*.
+More precisely, there is a *left adjoint*
 $$\begin{align}
   \Hom_G(\mathrm{Ind}_L\,V,W) \cong \Hom_H(V,\mathrm{Res}\,W)
 \end{align}$$
-and a right adjoint
+and a *right adjoint*
 $$\begin{align}
   \Hom_G(,V,\mathrm{Ind}_R\,W) \cong \Hom_H(\mathrm{Res}\,V,W)
 \end{align}$$
-to the restriction functor. [^5] Furthermore, we will see that the distinction between the left and right adjoints comes precisely from the choice of thinking of $k[G]$ either as a $(k[G],k[H])$-bi-module or a $(k[H],k[G])$-bi-module.
+to the restriction functor. [^5] Furthermore, we will see that the distinction between the left and right adjoints comes precisely from the choice of thinking of $k[G]$ either as a $(k[G],k[H])$-bi-module or as a $(k[H],k[G])$-bi-module.

-These relationships (14,15) *define* what induction is.
+The relationships (14,15) *define* what induction is.
 They are the raison d'être of induced representation---so important that we give them a name: [Frobenius reciprocity](https://en.wikipedia.org/wiki/Frobenius_reciprocity).

 <!-- There are only two universal properties: that of being initial and terminal.
 This translates to the usual way of presenting universal properties in terms of commutative diagrams when one realizes that commutative diagrams are morphisms in a category of morphisms e.g. "[slice category](https://en.wikipedia.org/wiki/Comma_category#Slice_category)".-->